Long Point Trail New River Gorge in West Virginia.

 It’ll soon flatten out onto a ridge leading to the overlook offering breathtaking views of the bridge and gorge!

+The climb back up will get your heart pumping, but it’s brief.
 After that, the trail levels out, making for an easy return to the trailhead.

 Man hiking along the Long Point Trail on the ridge section near the overlook.